martinlackner/abcvoting/paper/paper.md

 - Algorithms for **computing winning committees** of many ABC voting rules, including
   - Proportional Approval Voting (PAV), Chamberlin-Courant (CC), and arbitrary Thiele methods,
-  - Sequential and Reverse-Sequential Thiele methods
+  - Sequential and Reverse-Sequential Thiele methods,
   - Phragmén's sequential rule and other rules by Phragmén,
   - Monroe's rule and its approximation Greedy Monroe,
   - the Method of Equal Shares.
   - and many more.

+  We refer to the book by [@abcbook] for an overview and explanations of these and other ABC voting rules.
 - Functions for **reading and writing election (preference) data**.
   In particular, it supports the established Preflib format [@MatteiW13].
 - Functions for **generating ABC elections from probabilistic distributions**,